openstax/napkin-notes/jp/beta-setup-demo.md

 16. Make Jimbo an admin on the console by running `UserProfile::MakeAdministrator[user: Entity::User.first]`
 17. Reload the tutor page and click on the beautiful admin button.
-18. Show that the admin console is responsive.
+18. Read through the menu and show that the admin console is responsive.

 ## Import a book